 Young people's business ventures, however, remain precarious and, for many, short-lived.
-Limited access to information about enterprise establishment and sustainability; limited of business incubation and development support; absence of appropriate start-up financing products for young entrepreneurs; and the high cost of credit for business expansion have been identified as constraints to the growth and sustainability of SMEs5.
+Limited access to information about enterprise establishment and sustainability; limited of business incubation and development support; absence of appropriate start-up financing products for young entrepreneurs; and the high cost of credit for business expansion have been identified as constraints to the growth and sustainability of MSMEs.
 Young women are particularly impacted as they face even greater barriers to accessing financing opportunities.

 Further, financial institutions are often reluctant to fund startups, particularly those owned by youth, and to lend to young business owners to scale initiatives or diversify their product or service line because of the risky nature of business, lack of, or sometimes limited, enterprise development experience, the long-term expectation of profitability as well as risks inherent in financing relatively small business propositions with few assets.
+Young women are particularly impacted as they face even greater barriers to accessing financing opportunities.
 Turning a business idea into reality therefore remains a distant dream for too many young people.

-Additionally, most companies initiating an innovative Inclusive business6 idea - solve social and environmental issues (including youth unemployment through engaging youth in their business value chain as suppliers of inputs/ raw materials; distributors of their products; and providers of services to their businesses) while at the same time maximising their competitiveness and profitability traditionally - lack the technical support required, are too large for micro-finance, and too small and risky for mainstream commercial debt and venture capital, the so-called "missing middle".
+Additionally, most companies initiating an innovative inclusive business idea - solve social and environmental issues (including youth unemployment through engaging youth in their business value chain as suppliers of inputs/ raw materials; distributors of their products; and providers of services to their businesses) while at the same time maximising their competitiveness and profitability traditionally - lack the technical support required, are too large for micro-finance, and too small and risky for mainstream commercial debt and venture capital, the so-called "missing middle".